 The Community pARTners Gallery is a partnership between the Yorkton Public Library, the City of Yorkton and the Yorkton Arts Council that provides space in the library for art exhibitions.

-Click on any of the images in the photo gallery below to see the larger version, and scroll through all photos.
+Click on any of the images in the gallery below to see the larger version and toggle through all photos.

 Sandra MacColl was a visionary and had a quiet way of making her visions come to life.
 In 2006 one of her visions came to life in the creation of the Community pARTners Gallery, a small public gallery space in the Yorkton Public Library.

 The space is the result of a partnership of the City of Yorkton, the Yorkton Public Library and the Yorkton Arts Council.

 It is a wonderful creative space that welcomes all.
 In her vision SandraMacColl saw beyond her own life and continues in her support of the arts even after passing away.
 Her generosity will ensure the continuation of the programming and maintenance of the Community pARTners Gallery for years to come.